tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 layer, and the reactors are implemented in ways that assume/require asynchronous operation.
 This both increases the required complexity at the routing layer, and means that misbehavior at the reactor level is difficult to detect or attribute.
-Additionally, the current system provides two main parameters to control quality of service:
+Additionally, the current system provides three main parameters to control quality of service:

 - buffer sizes for channels and queues.